-Who has never heard of Pomodoro technique?
+Who has never heard of the Pomodoro technique?
 Invented by Francesco Cirillo in the late 1980s, it quickly became popular because it’s simple, brings visible results, and doesn’t require more than just a timer and a piece of paper.
-But it looks like now we finally have a scientific proof of why pomodoro timer helps us boost our efficiency.
-Recent studies show that the succession of “work and short pause” cycles is the natural way of a human body to maintain focus.
+But it looks like now we finally have scientific proof of why the Pomodoro timer helps us boost our efficiency.
+Recent studies show that the succession of “work and short pause” cycles is the natural way for a human body to maintain focus.

 - Decide what task you need to get done.

 - Set the timer to 25 minutes — the Pomodoro interval.

 - Work on your task.

 - Stop working when the timer rings and put a checkmark on a piece of paper.

 - After four 25-minute pomodoros, take a longer (20–30 minutes) break, and go to step 1.

 The power of these time management tips is clearly structured work and rest time that boosts productivity and helps keep energy levels up.
 Work divided in short sprints stimulates focus — because you just don’t have time for distractions.
 Regular short breaks energize the brain and allow it to recharge.

 According to recent studies, our body and brain are designed to work in pulse and pause cycles.
 After a period of hard work and full concentration, focus and energy degrade.
 Psychological tiredness that appears as a result is the body’s signal that it needs some rest.